mohitpai/journey-optimizer.en/help/using/landing-pages/subscription-list.md

 Once the subscription list is created, you can use it in a landing page so that the profiles can opt in through a form and be added to the list.
 [Learn more](design-lp.md)

+You can also use subscription lists as segments when building journeys and personalization.

 <!--